fearofcode/swarmscale/README.md

 a simple heuristic optimization algorithm inspired by natural behavior such as flocks of birds and insect swarms, to automatically tune <a href="https://en.wikipedia.org/wiki/PID_controller">PID controllers</a>.

-Eventually, I'd like to try to apply this technique towards software systems.
-But, for now, I'm working on simulated physical systems using a physics engine.
+The goal is to be able to scale an Apache Kafka cluster up and down dynamically.

-So far, there are two working examples: levitating a circular object in the air (what I'm calling the "ball-gravity system"), and a classic control problem, the inverted pendulum.
+So far, there are a few working examples: levitating a circular object in the air (what I'm calling the "ball-gravity system"), the inverted pendulum, and the queue simulator

 Ball-gravity system
 -------------------